Supporting someone you love

 Information for Care Partners

-If you’re a Care Partner, you play an important role and have become an integral part of your loved one’s healthcare team.
+As a Care Partner, you have become an integral part of your loved one’s healthcare team.

 Care for Care Partners